lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 <details open>
 <summary markdown="span">
-Here is a `<summary>` and `<details>` example that starts out open (i.e., expanded)
+Here is a `<summary>` and `<details>` example that starts out open
 </summary>
 <div>
-If you are reading this on a computer with a mouse, hover over the box that says "Here is a `<summary>` and `<details>` example that starts out open (i.e., expanded)" above.
+If you are reading this on a computer with a mouse, hover over the box that says "Here is a `<summary>` and `<details>` example that starts out open" above.

-Have you noticed that the box has a triangle on the left and the text inside it behaves like a [link](#expandable--collapsible-content-via-summary-and-details)?
+Have you noticed that the box has sign on the left?
+This is to indicate that the box has "expandable" content.

-These are signals to indicate that the box has "expandable" content.
+Incidentally, the text inside it behaves like a [link](#expandable--collapsible-content-via-summary-and-details).
 You can easily open or close the "box" with a tap/click.

-> Try it out!
+Try it out!
 </div>
 </details>